 One Couple's Holiday Tug of War StoryJim & Rose had been making a 300 mile trip every year, regardless of the horrid weather conditions, so they could spend Christmas with her parents.
 It created a lot of stress on Jim, who really resented and feared the drive.
 The kids were unhappy because they couldn't participate in their own church's Christmas pageant, and Rose felt guilty because everyone seemed so unhappy during the holidays.

 As the next Christmas approached, Jim and Rose talked about their plans, and decided to tell her parents that they would not be making the drive again during the holiday season.
-They learned that the Christmas Season really lasts until February 2nd (Candlemas Day) and that they had lots of time for a visit with Rose's family.
+They learned that for many people, the Christmas Season lasts until February 2nd (Candlemas Day) and that they had lots of time for a visit with Rose's family.

 Parents Who Put Adult Children First During the HolidaysHenry and Mattie made a joint decision a few years ago to not try to be together on Christmas with their adult kids.
 Henry and Mattie visit all their grown kids on a regular basis and they have a family reunion every summer.